-In addition, research from behavioral change company Empirica found that workplace design and facilities fall behind salary as key incentives when it comes to retaining talent but it is still significant that a quarter of employees saying they’d take a pay cut for a better workplace.
+In addition, research from behavioural change company Empirica found that workplace design and facilities fall behind salary as key incentives when it comes to retaining talent but it is still significant that a quarter of employees say they’d take a pay cut for a better workplace.

 Good office design, says Alldred, accounts for changes in technology and mobile working, reflects a company’s ethos and values and respects staff preferences of the type of spaces they wish to work in, “but all too-often companies create ‘one-dimensional rather than multi-dimensional spaces’.
 It is these which empower staff to choose the areas they wish to work in and are most suitable to successfully complete different tasks.”